cozy/create-cozy-app/packages/cozy-scripts/README.md

 > :warning: __BE VERY CAREFUL__ using this script since __it will push directly to your remote repository__.
 A prompt will warn you before starting the release.

-##### - `--vue`

-Allow to use the VueJS webpack configuration as default opinionated configuration.
-You don't need an `app.config.js` to use the VueJS webpack bundle configuration (`wepack.bundle.vue.js`) with this option.

 ##### - `--production` or `--development` options